di-mi-ta/pylearn_ml191/README.md

 # An implementation of some classical machine learning algorithms

-This is Python library implemented some Machine Learning algorithms using `numpy` from scratch which was done in Machine Learning Course at HCMUT.
+This is Python library implemented some Machine Learning algorithms using `numpy` from scratch, which was done in Machine Learning Course at HCMUT.

 ## List of algorithms:
  - Linear Regression